Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him (1 John 3:15).

 Do not marvel, my brethren, if the world hates you (1 John 3:13).

 I don’t know anybody who enjoys being persecuted, much less being hated.
 Perhaps you don’t do this, but I try to avoid such people.
-If I know someone hates me, I go way out of my way to keep my path from crossing theirs.
+If I know someone hates me I go way out of my way to keep my path from crossing theirs.
 I don’t want any negativity in my life, but when I find such venom directed at me, I do marvel at it.
 I mean, I’m so nice, just like you are!
 How can anybody hate me?
 Or you?
-But there are some who seem to find it very easy to hate us.
+But there are some who seem to find it very easy to hate you and/or me.
 One of our American pundits once said, “You can get most of the people to like you some of the time and some of the people to like you most of the time, but you can never get all of the people to like you all of the time.”

 Not as Cain who was of the wicked one and murdered his brother.
 And why did he murder him?
 Because his works were evil and his brother's righteous (1 John 3:12).